PreethamSK163/Publication-1-Dynamic-Reconfigurable-Binary-Multiplier-Patent/README.md

-# Dynamic Reconfigurable Binary Multiplier System and Method Thereof
+# Patent - Dynamic Reconfigurable Binary Multiplier System and Method Thereof

 > A high-speed, low-power, dynamically reconfigurable binary multiplier architecture using quadrant decomposition and adaptive row bypassing — synthesised and physically implemented on TSMC 180nm and 90nm CMOS technology nodes using Cadence EDA tools.